miutaku/rec-twitcasting/README.md

 ## Please Limit to Personal Use Only

-Obviously, you must not repost recordings without the streamer's permission.
+Obviously, **you must not repost recordings** without the streamer's permission.

-If any misuse is observed, this repository may be made private.
+If any misuse is observed, **this repository may be made private**.

 ## Use at Your Own Risk